vemoreno/blog/_posts/2017-07-12-extensibility-is-the-next-big-thing-in-saas.markdown

 _Salesforce's AppExchange was an early facilitator of app extensions for its platform that has continued to expand usability for the platform. *| [Source](https://image.slidesharecdn.com/howtotransformbusinessprocesseswithmobileapps-150429070054-conversion-gate01/95/how-to-transform-business-processes-with-salesforce-apps-webinar-13-638.jpg?cb=1430291040)_

 Having an easily customizable platform can also be a big factor in bringing new users to your product.
-If a lead is worried they won't *quite *be able to get what they need out of your product, highlighting how easy it is to add features and different extensions that have been built on your product can tip them into the yes pile.
+If a lead is worried they won't *quite* be able to get what they need out of your product, highlighting how easy it is to add features and different extensions that have been built on your product can tip them into the yes pile.

 At the end of the day, the magic of extensibility for any and all sales teams is about providing real value to customers.
 You built your product because you saw that it could offer people a much-needed solution to a problem, and the core of your business is getting customers to succeed.
-Making it as easy as possible for customers to get exactly what they need from your product is a logical extension of any company's — and sales team's — mission.
+Making it as easy as possible for customers to get exactly what they need from your product is a logical extension of any company's and sales team's mission.

 ## Transparency for support

-It's easier to diagnose and fix customer issues when all of the custom code they're executing for their plugins and integrations is *within the app itself. *The load that your support people have to lift when dealing with technical issues is greatly lessened when the only unknown is the customer's code, and not how they're plugging into your platform.
+It's easier to diagnose and fix customer issues when all of the custom code they're executing for their plugins and integrations is *within the app itself.* The load that your support people have to lift when dealing with technical issues is greatly lessened when the only unknown is the customer's code, and not how they're plugging into your platform.

 That means solving problems with customers' integrations gets way quicker.